NumPy Arrays

 arr = np.array([1, 2, 3, 4, 5])

-One of the key advantages of NumPy arrays over Python lists is that they are more efficient for numerical operations.
-For example, you can perform element-wise operations on NumPy arrays.
+One of the key advantages of NumPy arrays over Python lists is their greater efficiency for numerical operations.
+For example, you can easily perform element-wise operations on NumPy arrays.
 So if we were to add two arrays together, it would add each element of the first array to the corresponding element of the second array:

 arr2 = np.array([10, 20, 30, 40, 50])